A single step that a bot takes in a conversation (e.g. calling an API or sending a response back to the user).

 Adding labels to messages and conversations so that they can be used to train a model.

-An action written by a Rasa developer that can run arbitrary code mainly to interact with the outside world.
+An action written by a bot developer that can run arbitrary code, mainly to interact with external systems and APIs.

 A built-in action that comes with predefined functionality.